TUM-Dev/NavigaTUM/server/README.md

 # NavigaTUM-server

-This repository contains the backend server for NavigaTUM.
+This folder contains the backend server for NavigaTUM.

 ## Getting started